ministryofjustice/modernisation-platform-terraform-s3-bucket/README.md

 If replication is enabled then:

+- Define a provider configuration for the replication region by setting 'aws.bucket-replication' to the desired region e.g.'aws.bucket-replication' = 'aws.replication-region'
-- 'custom_replication_kms_key' variable is required, this key must allow access for S3
+- provide either'custom_replication_kms_key' or use default AWS KMS key.
+The KMS key must be in the same region as the destination bucket and must allow access for S3.
-- 'versioning_enabled' variable must be set to enabled
+- 'versioning_enabled' variable must be set to enabled.
+Both source and destination buckets must have versioning enabled.
+- 'replication_region' variable must be set to desired destination region.
-- 'replication_role_arn' variable must be set to relevant arn for iam role
+- 'ownership_controls' variable must be set to 'BucketOwnerEnforced' for full control of all objects in the bucket and to disable ACLs.

 There are two ways to create the IAM role for replication:

-- use the [modernisation-platform-terraform-s3-bucket](https://github.com/ministryofjustice/modernisation-platform-terraform-s3-bucket) to configure a role based on bucket ARNs
+- use the [modernisation-platform-terraform-s3-bucket](https://github.com/ministryofjustice/modernisation-platform-terraform-s3-bucket) to configure a role based on bucket ARNs.
-- create one yourself, by following the [Setting up permissions for replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/setting-repl-config-perm-overview.html) guide on AWS
+- create one yourself, by following the [Setting up permissions for replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/setting-repl-config-perm-overview.html) guide on AWS.

 ## Outputs